|

 family

-emergency, jury
+emergency,

-duty, etc.
+duty,

-Students engaged in university or professional events including sports
+or professional events including sports also qualify, with

-also qualify, with documentation, for a transfer of a missed midterm's mark to the Final
+documentation, for a transfer of a missed midterm’s mark to the Final

 Examination.
-There are no deferred midterms.
+To repeat, there are no deferred midterms.

-schedule must contact me during the first week of classes to qualify for
+with the midterm exam schedule must contact me during the first week of

-a transfer of midterm grades to the final exam.
+classes to qualify for a transfer of midterm grades to the final exam.

 Final